GalvanicGames/unity-pooler/README.md

 **Release Objects on Scene Transition** - If an object persists across scenes then should it be released back to the pool when the scene changes?

 **Send Creation Message** - Should a creation message be sent to a GameObject when it is created.
-Calls the function 'OnPooledObjCreated' on every Monobehaviour on the created GameObject and its children.
+Calls the function 'OnCreate' on every Monobehaviour on the created GameObject and its children.
 This isn't a cheap operation so populating the pool is advised.

 **Use Cap?** - Should the pool be capped at a certain count?
 If capped and the cap is hit then GameObjects will be recycled and reused to allow getting a new one.